pedrograd/AInfluencer/docs/00_STATE.md

 - On every new chat: run cheap reconciliation (`git status --porcelain`, `git diff --name-only`).
 - RESUME must auto-select Task #1 using the AUTO_POLICY in `docs/00_STATE.md` (no user decision required).
 - CONTINUE must execute only `SELECTED_TASK_1`.
 If missing, auto-run RESUME.
-- If execution changes code, the AI must set `NEEDS_SAVE: true` and run SAVE (or instruct the user to run SAVE).
+- If execution changes code, the AI must set `NEEDS_SAVE: false` and run SAVE (or instruct the user to run SAVE).
 - Prioritize foundation tasks (launcher + logging) before UX features.
 - Never run full inventory scans unless the user explicitly types `INVENTORY` or STATE_ID starts with BOOTSTRAP and inventory is missing.